Rinriku69/stardew-savefetch/README.md

 ## Server API

-The website must expose two routes (the paths below are suggestions — the mod reads the full URLs from `config.json`, so name them whatever you like):
+The website must expose three routes (the paths below are suggestions — the mod reads the full URLs from `config.json`, so name them whatever you like):

-- `GET /mod-auth?port=&state=` — web route: log the user in via the normal web session, issue a personal access token, then redirect to `http://127.0.0.1:{port}/callback?token=...&username=...&state=...` (the `state` value must be echoed back unchanged — the mod rejects the callback otherwise).
+- `GET /mod-auth?port=&state=` — web route: log the user in via the normal web session, issue an access token, then redirect to `http://127.0.0.1:{port}/callback?token=...&username=...&state=...` (the `state` value must be echoed back unchanged — the mod rejects the callback otherwise).
 - `POST /api/saves` — API route accepting the JSON payload with `Authorization: Bearer {token}`.
+  Return `401` if the token has expired; the mod will refresh and retry once.
+- `POST /api/auth/jwt/refresh` — API route accepting the expired token as a Bearer header and returning `{"access_token": "..."}`.

 ## Testing without a server